Weston-under-Redcastle: 1968 siege

 In 1968 a farmer named John James held a woman hostage in a derelict cottage just north of the village.
 The siege lasted for 17 days, with James shooting at photographers and an armoured car sent in by the Army.
 The siege ended when the hostage threw James's shotgun out of a window, which allowed soldiers and police to storm the cottage.
 It remains the longest siege of a wanted person in UK history.

 Transport

 The village is just east of the A49, linking it with nearby Shrewsbury.
 The nearest railway station is Wem, with a usually two-hourly service south to Shrewsbury and north to Crewe.
 There are two bus stops in Weston, opposite and adjacent to the church, connecting the village with Shrewsbury and Wem.

+Hawkstone landscape park

+The village is set against Hawkstone Park.
+This is an important and early landscape garden.

+Culture and cultural references

+Maynard's Farm Shop is located close by and is mentioned in Rick Stein's Food Heroes of Britain.

+Hawkstone Abbey Farm is associated with the village, and is home to award-winning Appleby's Cheshire Cheese production.